How many applications does St. John’s Law receive each year?

 When is the latest I can take the LSAT or GRE?

-The January test is the last test we can consider for admission to the Fall class.
-March and June test takers may contact the Admissions Office directly for review on a seat available basis.
-If you are taking the GRE, we recommend that you take it prior to March 1 so that your score will be reported prior to our March 15 application priority date.
+The February test is the last test we can consider before our priority application date.
+Later test takers may contact the Admissions Office directly for review on a seat available basis.
+If you are taking the GRE, we recommend that you take it prior to March 1 so that your score will be reported prior to our March 16 application priority date.

 What is the 4 digit school code for Law Services?